Tag

 AMD usually is the budget alternative to Nvidia, and although that’s still true, Nvidia has been the way to go if you want to turn on ray tracing.
 The Arc A750 has competitive ray tracing, unlike its AMD counterparts, meaning it can truly go toe-to-toe with the RTX 3060.

-On top of that, the card also supports Intel’s XeSS upscaling feature, which uses to upscale your games and improve performance.
+On top of that, the card also supports Intel’s XeSS upscaling feature, which uses AI to upscale your games and improve performance.
 It’s not available in a ton of games, but Intel should add support in more titles over the coming months.

 A Razer Blade 14 gaming laptop on a coffee table.